nkn-ctrl/TryHackMe/CoreWindowsProcess.md

 - Not running in Session 0

 ## System > smss.exe
-This process, also known as the Windows *Session Manager*, is responsible for creating new sessions.It is the first user-mode process started by the kernel.
+This process, also known as the Windows *Session Manager*, is responsible for creating new sessions.It is the first user-mode process started by the kernel.<br>
 System > smss.exe ---> csrss.exe wininit.exe (session 0, Windows session)
                    |-> csrss.exe winlogon.exe (session 1, User session)<br>